 Yesterday's debate succeeded.
 This is a new Armenia.

 Nikol Pashinyan, Prime Minister

 Political leaders were not the only ones to recognize the unprecedented nature of the debate.
 "We can consider the debate historical, taking into consideration the fact that the environment itself is historical" said Hakob Badalyan, an independent political analyst, who also noted its importance in developing a new political culture.
 Boris Navasaryan, the head of Yerevan's press center stated, "It was unprecedented in terms of organizing and equal opportunities.
 After this debate, we can say that the culture of political debates in our electoral processes has begun to evolve."
 And one citizen anticipating a more combative performance said, "I was expecting worse, but it worked out pretty well, I would say it was peaceful."

-In collaboration with national TV broadcasters Public TV Armenia, and Radio Free Europe and Radio Liberty’s Armenian service, NDI supported a range of pre-election civic education programs, including one-on-one interviews with party leaders and thematic debates -- in addition to the culminating twelve-party debate on December 5th.
+In collaboration with national TV broadcasters Public TV Armenia, and Radio Free Europe and Radio Liberty’s Armenian service, NDI supported a range of pre-election civic education programs, including one-on-one interviews with party leaders and thematic debates -- in addition to the culminating eleven-party debate on December 5th.
 With funding from the United States Agency for International Development (USAID), NDI shared best practices and provided consultations on format design, question development, moderator scripts, set design and staging, moderator and candidate preparations, and time management -- all aimed at meeting or exceeding international debate standards.
 A video of the debate is available here:

 The challenge ahead is to ensure that this new era of dialogue becomes embedded in Armenian political culture.
 These debates mark an important first step in making progress toward that goal.